Shuai-Xie/Wali-turtlebot/README.md

 - HiSilicon970 (arm)
 - others, little computer host, Intel RealSense R200

-We use a kinect v1 to obtain RGB and Depth data now, in the future, we'll replace it with the stereo camera, two HIKVISION wireless cameras. **The reason why we use stereo is kinect can't obtain intense depth image.** The following picture shows the evolution process of Wali turtlebot.
+We use a kinect v1 to obtain RGB and Depth data now, in the future, we'll replace it with the stereo camera, two HIKVISION wireless cameras.

+There are 2 reasons why we use stereo rather than kinect.
+- kinect can't obtain intense depth image.
+- kienct can't work well in outdoor environment.

+The following picture shows the evolution process of Wali turtlebot.

 ![ks](poster/ks.png)